Riga Central Market

 Riga Central Market (Rīgas Centrāltirgus) is Europe's largest market and bazaar in Riga, Latvia.
-It is one of the most notable structures from 20th century in Latvia and has been included in UNESCO World Heritage Site list together with Old Riga in 1998.
+It is one of the most notable structures from the 20th century in Latvia and has been included in the UNESCO World Heritage Site list together with Old Riga in 1998.
 It was planned from 1922 and built from 1924 to 1930.
 The main structures of the market are five pavilions constructed by reusing old German Zeppelin hangars and incorporating Neoclassicism and Art Deco styles.
 The market is 72,300 m2 wide with more than 3,000 trade stands.

-The joint stock company Rīgas Centrāltirgus is currently owned by the Riga municipality and the Chairman of the Board since 2010 is Anatolijs Abramovs.
+The joint stock company Rīgas Centrāltirgus is currently owned by the Riga municipality, and the chairman of the board since 2010 is Anatolijs Abramovs.

 Overview

 Currently, due to the rise of supermarkets, the market is showing similar trends and is seen as a cheap shopping place in Riga, however Riga City Council has expressed priority of preserving the market's mission and cultural value.
-The main goal of the company's Board of Directors is increase of customer flow throughout the market.
+The main goal of the company's board of directors is increase of customer flow throughout the market.
 They noted that among the problems is petty theft, customer deceit, and homeless people.
 Administration has determined to take tough measures on sellers that are deceiving customers.
 In 2009 market renovation plans were proposed and plans conceived in 2010.
 There are also future plans to join nearby train and bus station into a single complex as well as increase selling of national produce.

 History

 Construction

-Produce has been sold on the banks of Daugava since 1571 and in 1863 trade stand rows were built.
+Produce has been sold on the banks of Daugava since 1571 and in 1863 trade-stand rows were built.
 On December 18, 1922, Riga City Council decided to move the crowded and highly unsanitary Daugavmala Market to a new enclosed location in conformity with hygienic and economic requirements.
 The market's plan was selected in an international competition.
-One of the highest prizes was received by Riga's architect Pāvils Dreijmanis and engineer S. Žitkovs collaborative proposal to reuse metal frameworks from World War I German Zeppelin hangars Walhalla and Walther used in Vaiņode Air Base.
-The initial large structure design was impractical due to their size and weather conditions and the new buildings only used the top parts of the hangar design.
+One of the highest prizes was received by Riga's architect Pāvils Dreijmanis and engineer S. Žitkovs collaborative proposal to reuse metal frameworks from World War I German Zeppelin hangars Walhalla and Walther, which had been used at Vaiņode Air Base.
+The initial large-structure design was impractical due to their size and weather conditions and the new buildings only used the top parts of the hangar design.
 The buildings themselves were constructed from stone and reinforced concrete.